 Like most of its kind in southern Arizona, Honey Bee Canyon contains an on-again, off-again stream, carrying water only after heavy rains.
 The canyon is a relic of 19th century Tucson, where rivers and washes sheltered blue herons and orioles, and where early settlers dug small diversion channels to irrigate corn and bean fields.
 The pressures of growth long ago dried up most rivers like this.

 But Honey Bee still lures hikers and naturalists with its willow and mesquite trees, and its rust-colored walls tower up to four stories high.
 Starting in the Tortolita Mountains, the canyon slices five miles through the boomtown of Oro Valley, 25 miles north of downtown Tucson.

-The housing development's promotional literature plays off the landscape: "Rare it is to find such sensitive development around one of Tucson's premier, history-laden natural wonders - Honey Bee Canyon." " Panoramic mountain views "representing the Sonoran Desert at its most opulent, instill in every site a feeling of rare tranquillity." " Homebuyers went for it.
+The housing development's promotional literature plays off the landscape: "Rare it is to find such sensitive development around one of Tucson's premier, history-laden natural wonders - Honey Bee Canyon."
+Panoramic mountain views "representing the Sonoran Desert at its most opulent, instill in every site a feeling of rare tranquility."
+Homebuyers went for it.

 "It was the total package, the quality of the home.
 Every room was beautiful, and it had a view of the mountains and desert.
 Everything had a very nice flow."

 But the response of curiosity-seekers who paid $7 apiece to tour the houses was not unanimous.
 Many noted the pressures these homes would put on the deer and other native wildlife that live in the canyon.